 Hi!
 I am Kim Morgan, the Ombudsperson at Confederation College.

-Please provide your FEEDBACK about the Ombuds Office via our confidential survey … To complete the survey anonymously, please be ensure that you are NOT logged into the website.
+Please provide your FEEDBACK about the service you received from the Ombuds Office via our confidential survey … To complete the survey anonymously, please be ensure that you are NOT logged into the website.

 The Ombuds Office contributes to student success by ensuring that students receive fair and equitable treatment within the College.
 The Ombudsperson, acting as an independent and impartial party, can help the College uphold its ideals with respect to values, attitudes and practices.